Alexdhami/VigenereCipher-Tool/README.md

 decoded = cipher.decode(encoded)
 print(decoded)  # Output: codewars
 ```
-## 📌 Notes
-In the CLI version, only uppercase English letters (A–Z) are supported.

-In the module version, any alphabet can be used (e.g. lowercase only, alphanumeric, etc.).

-Characters not in the alphabet are left unchanged.

 ## 🧠 Vigenère Cipher Summary
 The Vigenère Cipher is a method of encrypting text by applying a series of Caesar ciphers based on a keyword.
 It creates a polyalphabetic substitution system that is much harder to break than a regular Caesar cipher.